-- -50L 60L - This pack should be light weight with as few "bells and whistles" as possible.
-We find that a simple tube design with no outside pockets (other than a crampon pouch) works the best. - There needs to be a crampon pouch and way to fasten an ice axe and a sleeping mat onto the outside.
+- · 50L-60L - This pack should be light weight with as few "bells and whistles" as possible.
+We find that a simple tube design with no outside pockets (other than a crampon pouch) works the best. - There needs to be a crampon pouch and way to fasten an ice axe and a sleeping mat onto the outside. - Side compression straps are critical to be able to cinch the pack down around the oxygen bottle while on the summit bid to keep it upright and snug.